 - 1. Acres of Delta and Suisun Marsh land with subsidence reversal activity located on islands with large areas at shallow subtidal elevations.
-This metric will be reported annually. - Average elevation accretion at each project site presented in centimeters per year.
+This metric will be reported annually. - 2.
+Average elevation accretion at each project site presented in centimeters per year.
 This metric will be reported every five years.
+Tracking will continue until a project is tidally reconnected.